Disney is worth about $243 Billion dollars. But Disney World doesn’t automatically have to pay you if you’re hurt on its property.

 However, if a worker can prove that the task he was asked to perform was “virtually certain” to cause him injury, the worker can sue for personal injury.
 Her attorney argued that the task was virtually certain to cause his death.

 Disney argued that the task wasn’t virtually certain to cause his injury.
 The lawsuit went on for about three and a half years.

 The Orlando Sentinel reported that the decedent’s wife’s attorney said “The case has been resolved to the parties’ satisfaction.
 The terms of the settlement are confidential.”

 In February 2016, the decedent’ wife dismissed the lawsuit, which is common after a case is settled.

 Has Walt Disney World Ever Lost an Injury Lawsuit?

-Yes, at least two that I’m aware of.
+Yes, at least two of which I’m aware.

 This isn’t my case.
 A jury awarded $668,000 to a man who suffered 1st and 2nd degree burns to his groin.

 He was with his wife and child at a character breakfast at one of the Walt Disney World resort hotels, the Polynesian Resort.